raymondbutcher/waitress-memory-issue/README.md

     * Direnv can automate this.
     * Otherwise install packages listed in `requirements.txt`.
 2. Open 3 terminals.
-3. Run `make serve` in the 1st terminal and leave it running.
+3. Run `make server-8k` or `make server-16k` in the 1st terminal and leave it running.
 4. Run `make load` in the 2nd terminal and leave it running.
-5. Occasionally run `make check` in the 3rd terminal to see how much memory it is using.
+5. Wait 10 seconds or so and then run `make check` in the 3rd terminal to see how much memory it is using.

 ## Results

+If you ran `make server-8k` then memory usage is probably low.

+If you ran `make server-16k` then memory usage is probably high.

-After only a few seconds, `make check` returns something like this:
+`make check` returns something like this:

 ```
 Top 5 lines